 we directly address these issues both in the classroom and during non-academic times.
 We do so in multiple ways ranging from direct teaching of skills to modeling and role playing.
 In

 addition, a positive reinforcement system is used throughout the school.

 Crossroads serves students with a wide variety of learning difficulties, with the majority of students carrying several diagnoses including but not limited to:

 Nonspecific cognitive dysfunctions stemming from issues such as: premature birth, early medical setbacks or preadoption issues

 *We are unable to serve students with significant behavioral or emotional issues.

-While all of our students have some learning differences, we hold fast to the belief that we all have differences of some kind or another and that it is these differences that make us who we are.
-Having learning differences does hamper traditional learning; however, once a student has learned to successfully complete tasks at hand, these differences are gifts at hand.
-It is well documented that students who have learned compensatory skills developed exceptional their abilities to problem solve, be flexible, have perseverance and be compassionate.
+While each of our students has some form of a learning difference, we hold fast to the belief that we all have differences of some kind and it is these differences that make us who we are.